rosieRRRRR/UDC/README.md

 ```

 Predicate providers are untrusted.
-UCI MUST NOT infer truth.
+UDC MUST NOT infer truth.

 ---